 Craftyplants – The UK’s Tillandsia (Air Plant) Nursery

 We’re an award winning, independent specialist Tillandsia (airplant) nursery in the North West of England.
-We at Craftyplants offer one of the largest selections of air plants commercially available.
+Craftyplants offer one of the largest selections of air plants commercially available.
 With a lifelong passion for plants, it’s no wonder that we were so fascinated by the bizarre concept of these ‘plants without pots’.

 Once we were bitten by the airplant bug, our collection of a few solitary Tillandsia plants in the corner of the greenhouse quickly expanded (and is still growing!).
-As keen air plant collectors, Craftyplants evolved from our own Tillandsia addiction so it’s no surprise that we’ve amassed one of the widest selections around of these weird plants.
+As keen air plant collectors, Craftyplants evolved from our own Tillandsia addiction.
+It’s no surprise that we’ve amassed one of the widest selections around of these weird plants.

 At present we grow around 300 species, hybrids and cultivar Tillandsia, a range that we are always looking to increase.
 Most of the airplants we grow are available to buy online all year round direct from our nursery to your home.
 If there’s an air plant you’re looking for that we don’t list on the site, please get in touch as we’ve many Tillandsia species that we grow but simply don’t have in sufficient volumes to list online.

 Like most horticultural fanatics, our passion for plants doesn’t stop with one genus.
 Although our main obsession is Tillandsia, we’ve long been fascinated by the huge diversity of the bromeliad family in general as well as a somewhat random selection of other weird plants that we also enjoy growing. and this is reflected in our ever expanding range of other plants.